 📌 On mobile browsers, exit intent surveys are triggered when the visitor starts going back up on the page, we recognize this behavior as a gesture of bringing down the address bar.
 It allows us to assume that the user is no longer engaged in the content on the page, and that's when the survey appears.

-- When a visitor has scrolled percentage of a page
+- When a visitor has scrolled the percentage of a page:

 It's the best way to check if your website was clear and provided sufficient information or to inquire about a feature or a post they just have read about.

 - Don't show this survey if a visitor has answered other surveys in a current visit

 If you are running multiple surveys at once on your website, you might want to limit the survey surveys your visitors are seeing to avoid bothering them.
 When this setting is enabled, if your visitor has engaged (responded or closed) a survey on their current visit, we won't show this survey.

 - Close this survey when URL changes in a Single Page Application

 If you are running your surveys on a single page app, you can find it useful to close the survey when the URL changes.
 This way if you are triggering the survey on a particular page - you'll ensure you are collecting responses only on that page.

 💬 If you need our assistance, please reach out to us at email@example.com or strike up a chat conversation 👉.

 For more information on targeting your surveys, visit targeting basic guide.